-I'm Lydia (she/her), a recent graduate of the University of Michigan, with a BS in Geology and minor in Biological Anthropology.
+I'm Lydia (she/her), a current graduate student at University of Colorado - Boulder, studying experimental petrology and geochemistry.
+I'm a recent graduate of the University of Michigan, with a BS in Geology and minor in Biological Anthropology.
 I love all things science: rocks, space, dinosaurs, evolution, plants, weather.. and I especially love bombarding my friends and family with random facts.

 I served in the US Coast Guard for six years, in places like Seattle, the Bering Sea, the central Pacific, and Florida.
 I performed jobs ranging from search and rescue to law enforcement, and worked as a machinery technician and first responder.
 My time in service afforded me the GI Bill and the chance to attend a top tier institution, which led me to U of M.

 While I'm interested in geology and planetary science, I'm also passionate about the spread of knowledge and making education and information accessible to all.
 My career goals center around science education and communication, and fostering a passion for science in the next generation of explorers and problem-solvers.